 CyberGhost uses military grade 256-bit encryption delivered via OpenVPN, as well as other encryption protocols including L2TP.
 This lets you choose between security, speed, censorship removal or a combination of all three.
 The tough no-logging policy ensures that almost none of your personal data is stored by the VPN service – not even your e-mail address.
 At most, the algorithm notes down anonymous login events on a monthly basis in order to gather information on user activities.
 Last but not least, CyberGhost has a built-in kill switch, which stops all outgoing data packets if your VPN connection drops, making sure you stay protected at all times.

 PrivateVPN specializes in bypassing regional blocks employed by streaming services like Netflix or Hulu with ease.
 Installing the app only takes a few moments, and its usage does not require any previous experience with a VPN.
 Furthermore, there is no limit or cap on switching servers, so you can browse content from all around the world.
-With servers in more than 80 cities around the world, you do not have to be limited to content in New Zealand alone.
+With 150+ servers in 60+ countries around the world, you do not have to be limited to content in New Zealand alone.

 In addition to speed and a variety of connections, PrivateVPN delivers on security.
 256-bit AES encryption ensures that your data is always safe, and if you get disconnected, your data still won’t get leaked thanks to a built-in kill switch.
 If you want faster connectivity, PrivateVPN gives you the option to downgrade to 128-bit encryption for more speed.
 This is perfect if you are looking to stream live videos or any other video content.
 Further, PrivateVPN’s tough no-logging policy also means none of your information gets stored by the provider.